 An annuity will provide a regular, steady income throughout retirement, meaning you don’t have to worry about your pension running out because you live longer than expected, for instance.

 Annuity rates determine how much pension income you’ll receive in retirement based on the size of your current pension pot.
-If an annuities calculator offers you a yearly income of £5,000 from a £100,000 pension pot, this is an annuity rate of 5%.
+If an annuity quote offers you a yearly income of £5,000 from a £100,000 pension pot, this is an annuity rate of 5%.

 Your annuity rate is calculated based on various different factors.
 These include the size of your current pension pot, your age, state of health and smoker status.

 Unfortunately, rates are low in the current economic climate.
-That’s why it’s important to compare annuity rates from across the market using a tool such as our annuity rates calculator to make sure you find the best possible deal for your retirement.
+That’s why it’s important to compare annuity rates from across the market using this tool to make sure you find the best possible deal for your retirement.

 Although the pension freedoms of 2015 mean that it’s no longer a requirement to buy an annuity if you don’t want to, it’s worth calculating your pension annuity anyway to see the retirement income your pension pot might buy you.